jackdtz/Cool-compiler/readme.md

 3. run `./<filename>` to see the result.

-#### The current compiler did not implement the following features due to time constaint.
+#### The current compiler did not implement the following features due to time constraint.

 1. case expression
 2. null pointer dereference detection and handling.